 As the Ebola outbreak in West Africa continues to spread, AmeriCares is sending emergency medical aid to Sierra Leone and Liberia, including personal protective equipment for health workers at great risk in the battle to contain the deadly disease

-AmeriCares India Emergency Medical Teams are providing medical care and humanitarian aid to survivors of record flooding in Jammu and Kashmir.
-More aid shipments, support for damaged health facilities and longer term recovery planning are also underway.
+AmeriCares India Emergency Medical Teams are providing medical care and humanitarian aid to thousands of survivors of record flooding in Jammu and Kashmir.
+More aid shipments, support for damaged health facilities and longer term recovery efforts are also underway.

 AmeriCares is recruiting medical professional to fight the Ebola epidemic in Liberia.
 The recruitment effort is part of a new partnership between AmeriCares and the International Organization for Migration (IOM) and funded by USAID to provide qualified medical personnel and adequate medical supplies for an Ebola Treatment Unit.

 AmeriCares collaboration with Kansas Air National Guard and our partner in Armenia airlifted a shipment of critical medicines to help health care providers in the country reach more patients in need of treatment in areas with limited resources.

 AmeriCares and the American Medical Association (AMA) are introducing a targeted health care program designed to help low-income and uninsured Americans delay or prevent the onset of type 2 diabetes.
 Seven free and charitable clinics have been chosen to launch the Initiative.

 Dr. Richard Sacra, Dr. Richard Sacra,a volunteer doctor working with SIM-USA, using medicines and supplies donated by Medical Outreach program, travelled to Liberia in the midst of the Ebola outbreak to perform critical surgeries.
 He saved lives and then, becoming ill, survived Ebola.